Tarieret/Student-Information-System-Database-Design/README.md

 # Student-Information-System-Database-Design
-For this project, I designed a MySQL database schema for a student information system.
-I utilized ERD, normalization, and data integrity constraints to create a robust and efficient data structure.
+This project focused on designing a relational database schema for a student information system.
+I utilized MySQL to implement a robust schema that manages student, course, instructor, and enrollment data.
+I employed Entity-Relationship Modeling (ERD) to visualize the database structure and ensured data integrity through normalization and the implementation of primary and foreign key constraints.